chRyNaN/graphql-query-builder/README.md

 # graphql-query-builder
-A Mutliplatform Kotlin Library to facilitate the creation of type-safe GraphQL Query DSLs
+A Mutliplatform Kotlin Library to facilitate the creation of type-safe GraphQL Query DSLs.

 The following GraphQL Schema:
 ```graphql